 Achor’s ‘The Happiness Advantage’ narrows down 7 simple positive psychology principles that are essential to understanding this new perspective:

 1. The Happiness Advantage

 As mentioned earlier, traditionally we understood that happiness comes at the result of success, not the other way around.
 In his book, Achor compares this to the preconceived belief that the sun revolves around the earth, which was seen as the only “truth” for centuries.
 Copernicus of course refuted this notion, who instead formulated the model that the earth actually revolves around the sun.
-Therefore, the first step to changing our mindset to adopt this new paradigm is to drill home that Achievement and success revolves around our happiness and comes as a result of that happiness.
-The happier we are, the more apt we are to bigger success and higher achievement.
+Therefore, the first step in changing our mindset to adopt this new paradigm is to drill home that achievement and success revolves around our happiness; and then comes as a result of that happiness.
+The happier we are, the more apt we are in achieving bigger success and higher achievement.

 2. The Fulcrum and the Lever

 I want you to imagine a seesaw.
 On one end, there is a bag of 5 bricks, on the other is a bag of 10 bricks.
 The lever (or base of the seesaw) will weigh down towards the bag of 10 bricks unless you move the fulcrum away from the center so that the two sides achieve equilibrium.
 Achor explains that our minds can work the same way: